vwvw25/Minority-Report-System/architecture/Resilience-and-dependency-strategy.md

 ---

+## 7. Finalisation & Recovery

-## 8. Finalise Log Resilience
+### Finalise Log Resilience

 The **finalise log** consolidates all sources into the authoritative “current state” row per report.
-Resilience here is critical, since this is the version exposed to the UI and analysts.
+Resilience here is critical since this version is exposed to the UI and analysts.

-Key patterns:
+**Key patterns:**

 - **Explicit precedence chains**
   Each field group is filled with `coalesce` in a fixed order (e.g., proposed cause: cohort → attribution → UI).
 If no source provides the field, it remains NULL.